sierra-alpha/ZSH_Custom/README.md

 ## Runc

 `Runc` is a little script to make, run and then remove the executable file, it takes a c or cpp file as an argument and compiles it and runs it.
-Full credit to [Ben Allen](@bballenn).
+Full credit to [Ben Allen](https://github.com/bballenn).

 ## Github Create Repo

 use `ghrc <username> <reponame> -p -d <description>`

-`-p                = use this option to set github repo as private` `-d (optional)     = a description and requires a description after it`
+``-p                = use this option to set github repo as private -d (optional)     = a description and requires a description after it``

 to create a repo online at github, it will prompt you to enter your password.

 username is the github username for the repository

-requires the alias.zsh file for this shor command.
+requires the alias.zsh file for this short command.

 ## Github Initialise local, create remote and link